-This is how to dehydrate apples sprinkled with cinnamon and sugar.
+This is how to dehydrate apples in dehydrator sprinkled with cinnamon and sugar.
 They’re the best healthy snack my whole family loves, especially my kids!
 We share the longer old fashioned method here or try air fryer apple chips if you need one quick.

 Have you wondered about food dehydrators, and whether you’d enjoy one?
 I did, but once we learned how to dehydrate apples we were hooked!
-Naturally sweet with just a pinch of cinnamon on top, these are now my families favorite snack.
-Special thanks goes out to Cosori for sponsoring this post so we could share our experience with all of you.
+Naturally sweet with just a pinch of cinnamon on top, these are now my family’s favorite fresh apple recipe.
+Special thanks goes out to Cosori for sponsoring this post. (affiliate links present, originally published 9/19)

 - it’s large enough for our family of 5